bronystylecrazy/gofins/README.md

 # FINS v2 - Improved Omron FINS Protocol Implementation

-This is an improved version of the original `pkg/fins` with critical bug fixes, context support, and various enhancements that make it production-ready.
+This is an improved version of [gofins](https://github.com/l1va/gofins) with critical bug fixes, context support, and various enhancements that make it production-ready.

 ## Why This Version Exists

-The original pkg/fins had several critical issues that made it unsuitable for production use:
+The original [gofins](https://github.com/l1va/gofins) had several critical issues that made it unsuitable for production use:
 - Memory leaks that could crash long-running applications
 - Race conditions in concurrent operations
 - Used `log.Fatal()` which would kill the entire application on errors